cloudquery/cloudquery/website/pages/blog/product-updates-1.md

 <BlogHeader/>

 Hey everyone!
-Since CloudQuery [V1 is out](./cloudquery-v1-release.md) we will be restarting our monthly products updates and starting from #1 as figured it easier to use number then months :)
+Since CloudQuery [V1 is out](./cloudquery-v1-release.md) we will be restarting our monthly products updates and starting from #1 as I figured it is easier to use numbers than months :)

 This months we've been really cranking it at CQ so lot's of good stuff!